About Teaching English in Russia

 Want to know what it’s really like?
 Check out this video from Chris at Teaching Revolution:

 These will vary from employer to employer, but the most common requirements are:

 - Bachelor’s degree (sometimes preferred but not required)

 Being a native speaker is generally required to be able to teach English in Russia.
 Having said this, it may be possible to secure a job as a non-native speaker if you’re fluent, but it’s highly recommended that you’re TEFL certified as this will increase your chances of finding work.
-There are other countries which are less strict on their teachers being native speakers, so you could always check these out too.
+There are other countries that are less strict on their teachers being native speakers (or open to non-TEFL holders), so you could always check these out too.

 Having a bachelor’s degree (in any subject) is sometimes preferred by employers, but isn’t always required.
 If you have yet to obtain a degree, or not planning on getting one, Russia could still be a good option for you as an English teacher.
 While having one will certainly boost your CV, not having one won’t stop you from securing work due to the high demand for teachers.
 If you don’t have a degree, a TEFL certification is recommended as this will give you access to more jobs.